HD-PPT: Hierarchical Decoding of Content- and Prompt-Preference Tokens for Instruction-based TTS: METHODOLOGY

 The LLM auto-regressively generates a sequence of hidden states $T_h$ based on input text $T_t$.
 At each step, the hidden state is fed into the lightweight hierarchical decoder to sequentially predict the tokens.
 Assume that the content-preference tokens, prompt-preference tokens, and speech tokens are $T_c$, $T_p$, and $T_s$, respectively.
 Additionally, let $\theta_{LM}$, $\theta_{HD}$ represent the parameters of the LLM and the decoder.
 The generation process at step $j$ is as follows:

 \textbf{Content Foundation}.
-The modified LLM generates a hidden state $T_{h,j}$, which is then passed to the hierarchical decoder to produce the content-preference token $T_{c,j}$, thereby establishing a semantic basis for the current timestep $j$:
+The modified LLM generates a hidden state $T_{h,j}$, which is then passed to the hierarchical decoder to produce the content-preference token $T_{c,j}$.
+Note that $T_{s,:j}$ denotes the sequence history of speech tokens prior to step $j$.
+This step establishes a semantic basis.

 \textbf{Style Rendering}.
 Subsequently, the model renders stylistic attributes.
 The prompt-preference token $T_{p,j}$ is predicted by the decoder, conditioned on both the hidden state $T_{h,j}$ and the newly generated content token $T_{c,j}$: